Lower Floor: TV Lounge, Dining Room, Kitchen

 tiled (same granite and non-slip floor tiles used upstairs in the

-the lounge.
+lounge.

 A second gate / video entry console is located at the entrance